mcoppoli/Tron/README.md

 # TRON

-This is a modified version of a Tron-41 bot that intelligently chooses the maximizing move based on a game state.
+This is a Tron game environment and bot that intelligently chooses the maximizing move based on a game state.
 Games are played in the terminal.
 Code is written in python3.
 Run simulation with the command
 ```python3 gamerunner.py```.